 Don’t miss your chance to take in all the top restaurants and bars that downtown Mpls has to offer.
 They’re located throughout the city, with many being located on Nicollet Mall, North Loop, East Town and in the Hennepin Avenue/First Avenue corridor.
 All are conveniently located and can be accessed within a 15-20 minute walk from any area of downtown.
 If you’re in the mood for shopping, visit Nicollet Mall or the North Loop.
 And if all that shopping and dining wear you out, don’t miss your opportunity to stay at one of downtown Mpls’ hotels.
 There are options all across the area, and each will provide a comfortable and accommodating stay.

 run the riverfront

-There are more than 50 miles of scenic trails for walking, running or biking in Minneapolis connected as part of the Grand Rounds Scenic Byway.
-That stretch includes 1.2 miles along the Mississippi Riverfront in Downtown Minneapolis.
-Enjoy a scenic walk or run on this stretch along the river and enjoy the sights of the downtown skyline, the Mississippi River, the Stone Arch Bridge, the Mill District and Nicollet and Boom islands.
-Along the way, you’ll find plaques that tell the story of Minneapolis’ history as a world milling leader and how the native area was transformed into the metropolitan setting we enjoy today.
-You’ll also run by the Mill City Museum, which is an excellent spot to learn about Minneapolis’ history on the Mississippi.
+There are more than 50 miles of scenic trails for walking, running or biking in Mpls connected as part of the Grand Rounds Scenic Byway.
+That stretch includes 1.2 miles along the Mississippi Riverfront in downtown Mpls.
+Enjoy a scenic walk or run on this stretch along the river and enjoy the sights of the downtown skyline, the Mississippi River, the Stone Arch Bridge, East Town and Boom Island.
+Along the way, you’ll find plaques that tell the story of Mpls’ history as a world milling leader and how the native area was transformed into the metropolitan setting today.
+You’ll also run by the Mill City Museum, which is an excellent spot to learn about Mpls’ history on the Mississippi.